joshmorgan1000/UTKH/THEORY.md

 - **Quantum Electrodynamics:** Photons interact via virtual particles (e.g., electron-positron pairs), which can create transient effective mass.

 - **Loop Quantum Gravity (LQG):** In LQG, spacetime is quantized into discrete loops of energy.
-Photons in a coesiting photon sphere might localize energy into a quantized "node" or form a stable configuration forming mass.
+Photons in a coexisting photon sphere might localize energy into a quantized "node" or form a stable configuration forming mass.

 - **String Theory:** A kutonic system could create resonance conditions for certain vibrational states, or manifest mass as an emergent property of confined energy.